daveklee/textblob-pygotham2018/readme.md

-# Getting Starting with Text Analysis in Python
+# Getting Started with Text Analysis in Python

 If you'd like to follow along with this presentation from PyGotham 2018, please feel free to download this repo and follow these instructions.